papajohn/john-denero/README.txt

 The published version is generated using Pelican and uses Python3.
 To configure your environment for development:

-- Install Python3.3 (required for jinja2)
+- Install Python3.3 using Anaconda (http://continuum.io/blog/anaconda-python-3)
-- Install virtualenv (varies by OS): apt-get install virtualenv
 - Install git : apt-get install git
 - Clone repository: git clone https://github.com/papajohn/john-denero.git
-- Change directory: cd john-denero
-- Create a virtualenv: virtualenv -p `which python3` .
-- Activate the virtualenv: source bin/activate
-- Install pelican: pip install pelican
+- Install pelican: pip install pelican (you may want to create a venv first)

-To initialize a development session:

-- Change directory: cd john-denero
-- Activate the virtualenv: source bin/activate
-- Watch for changes: pelican -r -s py/pelicanconf.py pages

 Contents
 --------